 The laws covering Short Croquet can be found in the Laws of Association Croquet.

-Information on Short Croquet handicapping can be found in the section on handicap conversion tables.
-This includes details on how your matches should be recorded and clarification on Short Croquet handicap converted from full-lawn handicap cards.
+There's a Short Croquet handicap system, which includes details on how your matches should be recorded and how a Short Croquet handicap is converted from a full-lawn handicap.
 The method for calculating the number of bisques in doubles play is also described.